 Could epigenetics finally re-write the script about human nature?
 Maybe.
-But first we better tell the incredibly diverse group of academics over at The Edge, who gathered to discuss Napoleon Chagnon: Blood is their Argument.
-After this whole new promotional opportunity for the Steven Pinker Empire, it’s been interesting to note a newly-launched empirical critique: see War, Peace, and Human Nature.
+But first we better tell the incredibly diverse group of academics over at The Edge, who gathered in 2013 to discuss Napoleon Chagnon: Blood is their Argument.
+After this whole new promotional opportunity for the Steven Pinker Empire, at least an empirical critique has emerged: see War, Peace, and Human Nature.

 Scrolling through The Edge, I can’t help but think again about not being an anthropologist.
-As I said in Party Like It’s 1999, if you told me 20 years ago, back in 1993 when I was looking at graduate programs, that Napoleon Chagnon would be a big hit for the Academic Edge in 2013, I probably would have steered more toward programs in Latin American history.
+As I said in Party Like It’s 1999, if you told me back in 1993 when I was looking at graduate programs that Napoleon Chagnon would be a big hit for the Academic Edge in 2013, I probably would have steered more toward programs in Latin American history.

 You’ll forgive me for reminiscing back to fall 1993 classes with Gillian Feeley-Harnik, Emily Martin, Sidney W. Mintz, and Michel-Rolph Trouillot, and really believing that anthropology and academia had definitively changed.
 Of course not all for the better–and I was myself part of a re-whitening of an anthropology that in the 1990s grew less diverse than it had been in the 1970s–but it seemed that the kinds of ideas Chagnon had begun brandishing were becoming more and more anomalous.

 - I rarely advise anyone to “read the comments” but for this Boing-Boing on Napoleon Chagnon, that’s where the fun starts.
-The original piece is basically a promotional link to The Edge, but most of the comments (so far) rip into the Dawkins gang.
+The original piece is basically a promotional link to The Edge, but most of the comments ripped into the Dawkins gang.

-- See Cris Campbell’s Ignoble Savages & Napoleon Chagnon for a response parallel to my own–we both gravitate toward Daniel Everett and Brian Ferguson.
+- See Cris Campbell’s Ignoble Savages & Napoleon Chagnon (now archived at the Anthropological Niche of Douglas W. Hume) for a response parallel to my own.
+We both gravitate toward Daniel Everett and Brian Ferguson.
 Although it was not my experience that Chagnon was required reading in graduate school, I generally agree that “while the older generation continues to play personal and political games, a younger generation makes four-field anthropology an altogether more vibrant and hospitable place.”
 However, I am a bit surprised at Campbell’s labeling as odd “that these scholars apparently operate on the mistaken assumption that the Yanomamo are ‘primitive’ exemplars of our evolutionary past.”
 This is hardly an oddity for that forum–it’s been their operating principle!
 I would additionally argue that it is precisely the men pictured on The Edge who are the “older generation” playing “personal and political games”–games that I do not find among most senior anthropologists today.

 - Greg Downey: “Ugh, bunch of old guys & honorary old guy Pinker get together to fawn over Napoleon Chagnon at The Edge.
 I actually think Chagnon hard done-by, but I’m over the outrageous assertions of his supporters… I lost respect for all involved.”